lwlss/MacPherson_2020/markdown/week_review/week4.md

 ### Exponential Model

 The next model I created was one that I had also previous made in a different format, the exponential model.
 This model is a bit more simple that the logistic model.
-It wrote it like this:
+It wrote it as a biochemical reaction network like this:

 ```julia
 exponential_model = @reaction_network exponential begin